orientechnologies/orientdb/readme.txt

 ---------------

 Before to download, compile and install the last version of OrientDB please assure to have Java installed.
-OrientDB needs Oracle Java JDK version 8 or major to run the Server.
-JDK different by Oracle, like OpenJDK, could not work on some configuration.
-We noticed also Oracle JDK is generally faster than OpenJDK.
+OrientDB needs Java JDK version 17 or major to run the Server.

-To download Java go to: http://www.java.com/en/download/

 Note: Please assure to download the JDK and not JRE.